DeanF/health_metric_vis/README.md

 # Health Metric Visualization
 A metric-like visualization, that changes colors according to numbers.
+For more information: https://deanf.me/2016/06/10/kibana-the-way-you-want-it/

 ## Installation
 For Kibana 4: